 Catalyx Customer support

-Catalyx has a live chat bot for quick questions, but if you need any actual help with your account or trades then you can contact their support team directly.
+Catalyx offers a live chat bot for quick questions, which can be helpful for basic inquiries.
+However, if you need real support with your account or trades, you’ll have to contact their support team directly.

 Catalyx Consumer Ratings, Reports & Reviews on Other Platforms